mikecinnamon/MLearning/Assignment 3.md

 Q1.
 Try a **logistic regression** model on the MNIST data and compare its performance to that of the models presented in in examples ML-17 and ML-19.
 Normalize the data as in question Q4 of example ML-19.

 Q2.
 A logistic regression model is just an **MLP** model without **hidden layers**.
-Specify the model of question Q1 as neural network model, and use Keras to train and test it.
+Specify the model of question Q1 as a neural network model, and use Keras to train and test it.
 Are the results comparable to those of question Q1?

 Q3.
 Insert a second hidden layer in the MLP model of example ML-19, getting a **deeper** model.
 Do you get a higher accuracy?